 the war had increased the need for exchanging second hand items.
 In recent years the market has seen a remarkable change with the

 area along Via Portuense almost entirely occupied by sellers of very low priced new items while the buyers

 mainly belong to the growing communities of foreign workers.

-Second hand items can still be found in the streets marked in light blue in the map: the starting point can be reached from Porta Portese by walking along the walls built in the XVIIth century by Pope Urban VIII (red line).
+Second hand items can still be found in the streets marked in light blue in the map: the starting point can be reached from Porta Portese by walking along the walls built by Pope Urban VIII (red line).